Dental Negligence Claims Guide

-By Cat Wayne.
-Last Updated 25th October 2023.
+By Jade McCormik.
+Last Updated 23rd August 2024.
 When we go to the dentist we expect to receive a safe standard of care.
 However, things don’t always go to plan and you could get hurt.
 This guide offers a comprehensive look at dental negligence claims.

 Our guide will look at the compensation you may be owed and the different damages you could be compensated for.
 Although you may have already used a personal injury claims calculator to work it out, we’ve included another option that could provide an estimate of your claim value.